• On A Wing And A Swear

 Throttle to the firewall, yoke forward, stomp on a brake.
 As the plane lurched forward onto the road and then spun around sideways, in a strobe flash of lightning, I caught a still-frame of a man bounding from the house shoving a clip in the butt of an automatic.

-Mom lateraled the baby to me through the door and got one knee on the floor in the front seat.
-The maid dove in the back seat head first, and was struggling to her knees when the proverbial but very real shot rang out.
+Mom lateraled the baby to me through the door and got one knee on the floor in the back seat.
+The maid dove in behind her head first, and was struggling to her knees when the proverbial but very real shot rang out.
 And it started to pour.

 The engine backfired, then roared, as I firewall the throttle.
-Doña Juanita, falling over and out the door, grabs the yoke.
+Doña Juanita, was crawling up front falls over and partway out the door, grabs.
+She grabs the yoke.
 Swerve.
 Grab her by the arm and yank her in, screaming.
 Accelerating.
 Slowly.
-The baby screams.
+The Mom, tjhe maiod, and baby are all screaming.
 Lean the mixture for density altitude—must be over 8000.
 Tail's up but we're sure not goin' faster than a speeding bullet.
 More rain, can't see much through the windshield.
 Add a notch of flaps.
 Stagger into the air.
 Stall warning chirps.
 Barely climbing.
 Drop a wing and ease around the bridge.
 Fly down the riverbed.
 Door latched.
 Rain stops.
 Lightning behind illuminates the hills.
-A sliver of moon between the clouds.
+A sliver of moon appears between the clouds.
 Count heads.
 Hell of a ride.

 Long-range tanks, a few gentle words, a dark night, a little nap-of-the-earth (only they didn't call it that back then), and howdy y’all, we’re over Texas.
 The hard-working drug busters with their E-2s and UAVs and infrared eyes wouldn't come along for another thirty years.
 We didn't complicate things by stopping to chat with the immigration boys at the border, in any event.